 Damp can cause serious damage, not only to the appearance of home but to the structure of the property and your health.
-It can lead to the deterioration of masonry, cause plaster to crumble, wooden beams and floorboards to decay and leave bubbling on your wallpaper.
+It can lead to the deterioration of masonry, cause plaster to crumble, wooden beams and floorboards to decay, chimney breasts to crack and leave bubbling on your wallpaper.

 Unfortunately, inappropriate treatments for damp problems commonly cause more damage and leads to unnecessary expense through the installation of damp proof courses and sealing up walls rather than improve their ability to breathe.